Home

 While Bertha and Albert were trying to deal with the heartbreaking loss of their second child within two years, 10-month-old William died barely 2 days after Albert Jr., on July 31,1888, from dysentery convulsions.
 Dysentary is an infection of the digestive system that results in severe diarrhea containing mucus and blood in the feces and is typically the result of unsanitary water and food.
 He was buried in Gravesend Cemetery.

 Less than a year later, on May 20, 1889, their fourth child was born.
 His name was Edwin Kuntze.
-On September 8, 1890, their fifth child, Ada Kuntz was born.
+On September 8, 1890, their fifth child, Ada Kuntze was born.
 Although I have been unable to find any other documents for Edwin, Ada's birth certificate indicates that she was the only living child.
 By the time Ada was born, Bertha was only 22 years old, and she and Albert had already lost 4 babies.

 _____________________________________